-Note: The following courses are standard prerequisites for most American and Caribbean medical schools.
-However, check the requirements for each med school to which you plan to apply as some may differ.
+The following courses are standard prerequisites for most medical schools in the Caribbean and US.
+However, check the requirements for each school to which you plan to apply as some may differ.

 • Inorganic or General Chemistry (with labs), 1 year

 • Organic Chemistry (with labs), 1 Year